Singapore Airlines rides to Tiger's rescue, could raise stake to 71 percent

-SINGAPORE/SYDNEY Cash-rich Singapore Airlines Ltd (SIA) is injecting up to $110 million to take control of loss-making affiliate Tiger Airways Ltd, shoring up the budget carrier while scrapping its regional ambitions as competition rages.
+SINGAPORE/SYDNEY Cash-rich Singapore Airlines Ltd (SIA) is injecting up to $110 million (68.40 million pounds) to take control of loss-making affiliate Tiger Airways Ltd, shoring up the budget carrier while scrapping its regional ambitions as competition rages.

 Announcing a record quarterly loss that sent its shares tumbling as much as 10 percent, Tiger said on Friday that SIA will raise its stake to about 55 percent from 40 percent by converting existing securities into shares.

-Tiger then plans an up to S$234 million ($184 million) rights issue, with SIA buying up to S$140 million of new shares and possibly raising its stake to as much as 71 percent.
+Tiger then plans an up to S$234 million (114.33 million pounds) rights issue, with SIA buying up to S$140 million of new shares and possibly raising its stake to as much as 71 percent.

 The low-cost airline also agreed to sell its remaining 40 percent stake in its Australian unit to Virgin Australia Holdings for just A$1.
 Months after it shut down its Indonesian venture and sold its Philippine business, the sale clips Tiger's wings back to those of a Singapore-focused carrier but leaves questions on how it will secure growth.